ancuong1610/witness-agent-vscode/README.md

 4. In the Extension Development Host, open the project you want Witness to assist.

 After the Extension Development Host is open, continue with the first-time workflow below.

+This local setup is intended for development and early public testing.
+Marketplace installation instructions will replace this section when the extension is published.

 ---